-The Perkins Intern Program faculty partners with pastoral staff and laity at congregations and agencies to provide supportive supervision for students during internship.
+The Perkins Intern Program faculty partners with pastoral staff and laity at congregations and agencies and with mental health professionals experienced in church family systems to provide supportive supervision for students during internship.
 The mentor pastor and lay teaching committee assigned to each intern receive orientation and training as part of the intern program.

-Internship begins with a required two-day Intern Orientation conducted in August by the intern faculty.
+A student's internship begins with a required two-day Intern Orientation conducted in August by the intern faculty.